 The peak voltage of both trigger signals is at +3.3 V. The polarity of the trigger signals is active high.
-Cameras are allowed to trigger on either a rising or a falling edge.
+For exact timing measurements it is recommended that the cameras trigger on the rising signal edge.
 The pulse width and frequency can be adjusted in the trigger configuration (see Section 8.5).
-To protect the trigger port from short circuits, each signal line is connected through a 220 Ω series resistor.
+To protect the trigger port from short circuits, each signal line is connected through a resistor.
+For models shipped before October 2016, a resistor of 220 Ω is connected in series.
+For later models, a resistor of 68 Ω is used.